liesnikov/extensible-elaborator/main.md

 The inference of parts of the program must not be fully automatic but can also be interactive or partially automatic.
 Examples of interactive inference are holes in Agda and proof obligations in Coq, while canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq and program-synthesis for holes in Haskell [@koppelSearchingEntangledProgram2022] are partially automatic.

-Each of these different inference features has its own algoritms and extension points, which often evolved organically over time together with the language, and are often not well isolated from each other.
+Each of these different inference features has its own algorithms and extension points, which often evolved organically over time together with the language, and are often not well isolated from each other.
 For example, implicit arguments and instance search in Agda can interact in unexpected ways [@agdausersPerformanceRegressionIssue2018].
 Sized types in Agda [@abelExtensionMartinLofType2016] also come with their own solver that often interacts poorly with the regular solver for implicit arguments.
 In Coq, canonical structures are notorious for producing unpredictable results yet they were not properly documented for 15 years [@mahboubiCanonicalStructuresWorking2013].